rian39/dsi_world/research_log.md

 - Donaho's essay from 2015 has a lot of useful references to other reports and studies of dsi

+## Sat Jan 30 22:52:36 GMT 2016

+- amazing  -- data science africa - http://datascience-africa.org/team/ -- would be really interesting to track this group

 # TODO
 - get Abbot's _Chaos of the Disciplines_ and see if relevant